nagyist/tao-user-guide/src/tests/creating-a-new-test.md

 # Creating a new test

->TAO defines a test as a collection of items designed to assess the academic progress of a test-taker.
-The approach allows for rapid assembly of tests administered across computer networks.
+>TAO defines a [Test][i_0006] as a collection of [Items][i_0005] designed to assess the academic progress of a Test-taker.
+The approach allows for rapid assembly of Tests administered across computer networks.
 If all you have is 30 minutes to create a 10-question quiz for your 8th grade class, TAO can help.

 <div class="hidden-video">
 [![New Test Step 1](http://img.youtube.com/vi/BagqFfj0Q5E/0.jpg)](http://www.youtube.com/watch?v=BagqFfj0Q5E)